MattDavis00/mobile-agent-platform/README.md

 //Create a new Worker node that listens on port 4000 by default.
 //Can be changed using Worker(portNum)
-//Will accept Agents trying to move to this Worker and will handle reinitialising the Agent. let worker = Worker();
+//Will accept Agents trying to move to this Worker and will handle reinitializing the Agent. let worker = Worker();
 ```